lofar-astron/factor/docs/source/operations.rst

 .. note::

     The facet image is made only for facet-type directions (i.e., not the small patch-type directions that lie outside of the faceting radius).
-It is typically made with only a fraction of the total bandwidth (but distributed to sample the full bandwidth; see :term:`nbands_selfcal_facet_image` for details) and is used to improve the subtraction of non-calibrator sources in the facet.
+It is typically made with only a fraction of the total bandwidth (but distributed to sample the full bandwidth; see :term:`fractional_bandwidth_selfcal_facet_image` for details) and is used to improve the subtraction of non-calibrator sources in the facet.
 It is not the final facet image (which is made in the facetimage operation).

 Primary products (in ``results/facetselfcal/direction_name/``):
     * ``*merge_selfcal_parmdbs`` - the (normalized) self-calibration solutions table